-Jorge Browne Salas, Adelina Comas-Herrera, Gemma Drou Roget, Stefanie Ettelt, Cleusa P. Ferri, Paulo José Fortes Villas Boas, Nina Hemmings, Manuela Hödl, Roxanne Jacobs, Yorelle Kalika, Ngaire Kerse, Florien Kruse, Shoshana Lauter, Kai Leichsenring, Klara Lorenz-Dant, Lee-Fay Low, Terry Lum, Joanna Marczak, Christine Musyimi, Elisabetta Notarnicola, Déborah Oliveira, Eleonora Perobelli, Camille Oung, Maria Pierce, Tan Maw Pin, Tara Puspitarini Sani, Andrea Schmidt, Marguerite Schneider, Cheng Shi, Heidemarie Staflinger, Marta Szebehely, Lisa van Tol, Patrick Alexander Wachholz, Petr Wija, Gloria Wong, Kayla Wong, Yida Ying, Jessica Yu
+Jorge Browne Salas, Adelina Comas-Herrera, Gemma Drou Roget, Stefanie Ettelt, Cleusa P. Ferri, Paulo José Fortes Villas Boas, Nina Hemmings, Manuela Hödl, Roxanne Jacobs, Yorelle Kalika, Ngaire Kerse, Florien Kruse, Shoshana Lauter, Kai Leichsenring, Klara Lorenz-Dant, Lee-Fay Low, Terry Lum, Joanna Marczak, Christine Musyimi, Elisabetta Notarnicola, Déborah Oliveira, Eleonora Perobelli, Camille Oung, Maria Pierce, Tan Maw Pin, Amy Ramzy, Tara Puspitarini Sani, Andrea Schmidt, Marguerite Schneider, Cheng Shi, Heidemarie Staflinger, Marta Szebehely, Lisa van Tol, Patrick Alexander Wachholz, Petr Wija, Gloria Wong, Kayla Wong, Yida Ying, Jessica Yu

 (please see below for author affiliations, acknowledgements and suggested citation).